Automunge/AutoMunge/README.md

 np_testID: the set of ID values coresponding to the np_test set.

-labelsencoding_dict: a dictionary that can be used to reverse encode predictions that were generate from a downstream model (such as to convert a one-hot encoded set back to a single categorical set).
+labelsencoding_dict: a dictionary that can be used to reverse encode predictions that were generated from a downstream model (such as to convert a one-hot encoded set back to a single categorical set).

 finalcolumns_train: a list of the column headers corresponding to the training data.
 Note